What does a Disability Specialist do?

 How to become a Disability Specialist?

 Becoming a Disability Specialist involves a series of steps that require dedication and the right qualifications.
 This career path is rewarding and offers the opportunity to make a significant impact on individuals with disabilities.
-The journey begins with a solid educational foundation and progresses through gaining relevant experience and certifications.
+The journey begins with a solid educational foundation and progresses through gaining experience and obtaining certifications.

 How long does it take to become a Disability Specialist?